|Suitable for||Accountants, tax advisers, in-house tax departments|

 |Price||£85.00 (or see Bundles page)|

 This major new title aims to be both the clearest and best single-volume guide to CGT in the UK.
-Written for accountants and tax specialists, the text is arranged across five major sections, with around 20 chapters.
+Written for accountants and tax specialists, the text is arranged across four major sections, with 18 chapters.

 With expert commentary from specialist authors, the book covers all the basics, but also does much more.
 It addresses the difficult areas practitioners come across in their day-to-day work, including (for example) main residence relief, business asset disposal relief, partnerships, deceased estates, and much more.